 1 = Currently being addressed by AAO activities...

-The Academy has engaged patients as needed for major advocacy campaigns at the federal and state level but does not have a permanent dedicated department/initiative due to the expense.
-Most recently, at the state level, this spring we successfully engaged hundreds of patients in Illinois who wrote letters to state legislators in opposition to the OD scope expansion proposal.
+The Academy engages patients as needed for major advocacy campaigns at the federal and state level but does not have a permanent dedicated department specific to "patient engagement".
+It is an established function within the governmental affairs division.